Prayer and Worship Resources

 - CSMV Our Life Sr Lizzie Ruth CSMV has posted three videos on the Community’s YouTube channel, about the life and work of the community, entitled A Week in Our Life, Our Spirituality and Prayer Life, and Our Ministry.
 The third video “follows on from the previous one about the Sisters’ spirituality and prayer life, and seeks to give an overview of the CSMV Sisters’ ministry past and present.
 It includes a tour of St Mary’s Convent and interviews with the Sisters.”

-- Recent videos from the Community of the Resurrection
+- Videos from the Community of the Resurrection

-- In late June Fr Nicolas and Fr Charlie held an online zoom seminar, which covered monastic life, and the rule of St Benedict.
+- Fr Nicolas and Fr Charlie held an online zoom seminar, which covered monastic life, and the rule of St Benedict.
 They were joined online by a group of students in Australia.
 The video is now available on the Community's You Tube channel.

 - National Libraries Week 2 - 8 October 2023